Danial-Hussain/College-Prediction/README.md

 ## Project Outline
 1. Web Scraper-Programmed web scraper to gather data.
 Used python along with the beautifulsoup and requests modules
 2. Machine Learning- Created a jupyter notebook where I performed data cleaning, feature engineering, and machine learning to create a classifier model that predicts college acceptance.
 Utilized pandas, numpy, sklearn and xgboost.
+3. Deployment- Created a web application, with the classifier model, using flask.
+Created a graphical user interface using CSS and HTML.

 ## Running the Project